alismael/remote-data/README.md

 };
 ```

-Updating the redux store according the dispatched actions
+Updating the redux store according the dispatched actions and the request status

 * The initial state of the remote data is `NotAsked`
 * We have 3 more possible kinds for the data (Loading, Success, and Error)